 I think one thing you know in politics is you have to see where all the chips fall.

-So what what Leslie Sanchez is saying here is that the wildebeest are right to stay away from Christie.
+So what Leslie Sanchez is saying here is that the wildebeests are right to stay away from Christie.

-And I'm guarantee you this is what the consultants are advising other Republicans.
+And I guarantee you this is what the consultants are advising other Republicans.

 You stay away from this until we see how this is going to pan out.

-But what I wanted to play this for was you've got conservative Republicans who've never big big fans of Chris.
+But what I wanted to play this for was, you've got conservative Republicans who've never been big fans of Chris.

 That's not true.